William Hume-Rothery

-William Hume-Rothery OBE FRS (15 May 1899 – 27 September 1968) was an English metallurgist and materials scientist who studied the constitution of alloys.
+William Hume-Rothery (15 May 1899 – 27 September 1968) was an English metallurgist and materials scientist who studied the constitution of alloys.

 Early life and education

 Hume-Rothery was born the son of lawyer Joseph Hume-Rothery in Worcester Park, Surrey.
 His grandfather, William Rothery, was a clergyman.
-His campaigning grandmother, Mary Hume-Rothery, was the daughter of Joseph Hume, a Scottish doctor and Radical Member of parliament.
+His grandmother, Mary Hume-Rothery, a leading campaigner against vaccination, was the daughter of Joseph Hume, a Scottish doctor and Radical Member of parliament.
 William spent his youth in Cheltenham and was educated at Cheltenham College.
 In 1917 he was made totally deaf by a virus infection.
 Nevertheless, he entered Magdalen College, Oxford, and obtained a first class Honours degree in chemistry.
 He also attended the Royal School of Mines and was awarded a PhD.

 Career

 During World War II, he supervised numerous government contracts for work on aluminium and magnesium alloys.

 After the war he returned to Oxford "to carry on research in intermetallic compounds and problems on the borderland of metallography and chemistry" and remained there for the rest of his working life.
 In 1938 he was appointed lecturer in metallurgical chemistry.
 In his research, he concluded that the microstructure of an alloy depends on the sizes of the component atoms, as well as the valency electron concentration, and electrochemical differences.
 This led to the definition of the Hume-Rothery rules.

 In the 1950s he founded the Department of Metallurgy (which is now the Department of Materials) at the University of Oxford, and was a fellow of St Edmund Hall, Oxford.

 He was also involved in founding the Journal of the Less-Common Metals, which developed out of an international symposium on metals and alloys above 1200 °C that he organised at Oxford University on 17–18 September 1958.
 The papers presented at the symposium "The study of metals and alloys above 1200°C" were published as Volume 1 of the Journal of the Less-Common Metals.

 He was a member of the Oxford Philatelic Society.